-The Department of Agriculture (DA) and the World Bank are collaborating on a five-year, $70 million climate insurance fund to support the Philippine agriculture sector.
+The Department of Agriculture (DA) and the World Bank are collaborating to establish a $70 million climate insurance fund aimed at supporting farmers and fisherfolk.

 The World Bank plans to leverage its loan to mobilize between $300 million and $500 million in climate protection for farmers, fisherfolk, and agri-based MSMEs.

-Agriculture Secretary Francisco Tiu Laurel Jr. stated that a stronger insurance framework reduces risk in agricultural lending, encouraging banks to provide more credit to farmers.
+Agriculture Secretary Francisco Tiu Laurel stated that a robust insurance framework can reduce agricultural lending risks, thereby encouraging banks to offer more credit to farmers.

 Topics in this story